Solana (SOL) wallet

 An example of a Solana address is: 3n2C45yBiNapKh6EdDekesZccAFdwTatu46Eyw1UnKx2

 Always ensure you're sending your Solana tokens to the correct Solana address, or you could lose it forever.
-The process is irreversible, so it's best to double and triple check before you click send.
+The process is irreversible, so it's best to double and triple-check before you click send.
 This applies to all cryptocurrencies, not just Solana.
-If your Solana goes to the wrong address, you won't ever see it again.
+If your Solana goes to the wrong address, you will never see it again.
+Don't forget to check other features of Atomic Solana wallet!

 We can't emphasize this enough, always double-check your addresses!